pocomane/brewed-in-the-apocalypse/bita.md

 latter, make sure that anything you do gives the player an opportunity to react; what you say may however set you up for a future __Hard move__ .

+Try to make __Soft move__ that give to the player new things to react to.

 ```
 Scenarist - you reach the gate, there are three guards watching it, they are
 well equiped.
 What do you do?